aradhana14nov/Prometheus-Operator-Playground/tutorials/monitoring-using-prometheus.md

 ### Prometheus Monitoring

 Prometheus is designed to monitor targets.
-Servers, databases, standalone virtual machines, pretty much everything can be monitored with Prometheus.
+Servers, databases, standalone virtual machines and many mores can be monitored with Prometheus.

 Prometheus monitoring feature :